 Washington, D.C. – Over two-dozen Members of Congress, led by Reps.
 Ted S.Yoho (R-FL) and John Conyers, Jr. (D-MI), issued a letter to President Obama urging him to maintain his policy of refusing to transfer shoulder-fired surface-to-air missiles (“MANPADS”) to Syrian combatants.

-Washington, DC - Congressman Ted S. Yoho (R-FL-03) made the following statement on the anniversary of the terror attacks of September 11, 2001:
+Washington, D.C. – Congressman Ted S. Yoho (R-FL-03) gave the following statement after attending tonight’s State of the Union address:

 In The News

 Don’t just repeal Obamacare, replace it, Rep. Ted Yoho told a receptive group of administrators and physicians in a visit to North Center Regional Medical Center Friday, July 26.